flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-22/index.md

 cards:
   - order: 0
     body: >-
-      > ‘If left to their own devices, if they have a bipartisan agreement, I will support it.’
+      > "If left to their own devices, if they have a bipartisan agreement, I will support it."

       House Speaker Nancy Pelosi speaking about a group of bipartisan lawmakers working to come up with an agreement on border security funding before